 - 1. Caesarean room(s) shall meet operating room requirements and shall be used exclusively for Caesarean births.
-There shall be a minimum of one (1) such room in every delivery suite. - 2.
-If the written narrative program requires a delivery room, it shall have minimum clear area of three-hundred (300) square feet exclusive of fixed cabinets and built-in shelves.
+There shall be a minimum of one such room in every delivery suite. - 2.
+If the written narrative program requires a delivery room, it shall have minimum clear area of 300 square feet exclusive of fixed cabinets and built-in shelves.
 An emergency communication system shall be connected with the obstetrical suite control station. - 3.
 Space shall be provided for infant resuscitation within the delivery and/or Caesarean room(s). - 4.
-Labor room(s) (LDR or LDRP rooms may be substituted).

-Where LDRs or LDRPs are not provided, a minimum of two (2) labor beds shall be provided for each Caesarean room and/or delivery room.
-In facilities that have only one (1) Caesarean delivery room, two (2) labor rooms shall be provided.
-Each room shall be designed for either one (1) or two (2) beds with a minimum clear area of one-hundred-twenty (120) square feet per bed.
+Labor room(s) (LDR or LDRP rooms may be substituted). - Where LDRs or LDRPs are not provided, a minimum of two labor beds shall be provided for each Caesarean room and/or delivery room.
+In facilities that have only one Caesarean delivery room, two labor rooms shall be provided.
+Each room shall be designed for either one or two beds with a minimum clear area of 120 square feet per bed.
 Each labor room shall contain a handwashing fixture and have access to a private toilet room.
 Labor rooms shall have controlled access with doors that are arranged for observation from a nurses' station.
-Windows in labor rooms, if provided, shall be located, draped, or otherwise arranged to preserve patient privacy from causal observation from outside the labor room.

-- 5. Recovery room(s).
-Each recovery room shall contain at least two (2) beds and have a nurses' station with charting facilities located to permit visual control of all beds.
-The number of recovery room(s) shall be based upon the relative use of the caesarean room(s) and delivery room(s) by inpatients as defined in the written narrative program or a minimum of one (1) recovery room for every caesarean room and/or delivery room.
+Windows in labor rooms, if provided, shall be located, draped, or otherwise arranged to preserve patient privacy from causal observation from outside the labor room. - 5.
+Recovery room(s).
+Each recovery room shall contain at least two beds and have a nurses' station with charting facilities located to permit visual control of all beds.
+The number of recovery room(s) shall be based upon the relative use of the caesarean room(s) and delivery room(s) by inpatients as defined in the written narrative program or a minimum of one recovery room for every caesarean room and/or delivery room.
 Each room shall include facilities for handwashing and dispensing medicine.
 A clinical sink with bedpan flushing device shall be available, as shall storage for supplies and equipment.
 There shall be enough space for baby and crib and a chair for the support person.
 There shall be the ability to maintain visual privacy of the new family. - 6.
 Service Areas.
 The following areas shall be provided: - a.
-An administrative center located to restrict unauthorized traffic into the suite.
+An administrative center located to restrict unauthorized traffic into the suite. - b.
+Soiled workroom or soiled holding room.
+This room shall be separate from the clean workroom.
+The soiled workroom shall contain a clinical sink (or equivalent flushing-rim fixture).
+The room shall contain a handwashing fixture.
+The above fixtures shall have a hot and cold mixing faucet.
+The room shall have a work counter and space for separate covered containers for soiled linen and waste.
+Rooms used only for temporary holding of soiled material may omit the clinical sink and work counter.
+If the flushing-rim clinical sink is eliminated, facilities for cleaning bedpans shall be provided elsewhere.